Minimizing resource overhead in fusion-based quantum computation using hybrid spin-photon devices

-Our results also show that, for a maximal loss per component of $x= 99.9\%$, a multiplexed RUS module requires 6 orders of magnitude fewer sources to achieve the same rate of generation as an HSPS with $p_s=5\%$ (see Figure \ref{fig:results}b).
-Improving $p_s$ to at most $25\%$ can reduce the resource overhead of the all-photonic architecture by factor of around 5, but this surprisingly provides very little improvement to the loss tolerance.
+Our results also show that, for a maximal loss per component of $x= 0.1\%$ and when considering spatial resource sharing, a multiplexed RUS module requires nearly six orders of magnitude fewer sources to achieve the same rate of generation as an HSPS with $p_s=5\%$ (see Figure \ref{fig:results}b).
+Improving $p_s$ to at most $25\%$ can reduce the resource overhead of the all-photonic architecture by factor of around five, but this surprisingly provides very little improvement to the loss tolerance.
 Moreover, due to the shallow optical depth, the RUS scheme can achieve this resource advantage using sources with an order of magnitude higher collection loss.